ObsidianLabs/Black-IDE/README.md

 Contract Inspector are mainly divided into three parts:

-- Write methods on the left：Invoke write methods in the contract by selecting from the violet drop-down list;
+- Write methods on the left: Invoke write methods in the contract by selecting from the violet drop-down list;
 - Read data in the middle: Read data as predefined data types in the contract by selecting from the violet drop-down list;
 - Query event logs on the right: Query event logs as defined in the contract by selecting from the violet drop-down list.

 <p align="center">
   <img src="./screenshots/contract.png" width="720px">
 </p>

 Ethereum Studio automatically stores contract ABI after deployment and generate above lists of write methods, data retrieval, event query and their corresponding parameter forms.
 For more information on ABI, please refer to [ABI Storage](#abi-storage).